Conservation Donation Rules

 IRS Scrutiny of Conservation Easement Donations

-Inspired by a 2004 Washington Post series, Congress and the IRS have greatly increased their scrutiny of conservation easements in recent years.
-The Alliance is fighting overzealous easement audits through Congress, the courts, the tax press and direct engagement with IRS leadership, but some mistakes and outright abuses still exist.
-Our may help you avoid audits in the first place by highlighting IRS concerns and the emerging case law from audits that have gone to court.
+Congress and the IRS have greatly increased their scrutiny of conservation easements in recent years.
+IRS audits have questioned deductions as a result of possibly deficient substantiation and appraisals with questionable methodology, assumptions and comparables.
+The appeals courts sided with taxpayers in many cases.
+However, some mistakes and outright abuses still exist.
+The Alliance easement audits page may help you avoid audits in the first place by highlighting IRS concerns and the emerging case law from audits reviewed by the Tax Court.
 Also see:

 - 2007 IRS letter to Congress highlighting continued concerns